jeredw/qbc/README.md

 # Feature status

-QBasic doesn't distinguish the core of the language from libraries, but it would be nice to keep the grammar down to a somewhat reasonable size rather than just having hundreds of rules to match all the commands.
+QBasic doesn't distinguish the core of the language from standard libraries, but it would be nice to keep the grammar down to a somewhat reasonable size rather than just having hundreds of rules to match all the possible pre-defined statements and functions.

-Built-in functions don't need any special parsing, and can just be defined by the runtime... unless they are also keywords used in other contexts, and thus not valid identifiers, like `TIMER`!
+Built-in functions don't need any special parsing, and can just be defined by the runtime... unless they are also keywords used in other contexts, and thus not valid identifiers, like `TIMER`.

 In theory, many statements also shouldn't need special parsing and can be parsed the same way as CALLs would be.
-However some statements have variable numbers or types of arguments, which isn't supported for user defined functions, so that needs some special case support at runtime.
-And some statements have novel argument syntax like ordered pairs, file handles or keywords as arguments - it's probably easier just to parse those.
+However some statements can elide arguments in the middle of their argument list, which isn't supported for user defined functions.
+And some statements have novel argument syntax like ordered pairs, file handles or keywords as arguments - it's probably easier just to parse those using baked in rules.

 | Feature          | Category    | Parser  |
 | ---------------- | ----------- | ------- |